kraken-io/kraken-node/README.md

 ## Amazon S3 and Rackspace Cloud Files

 Kraken API allows you to store optimized images directly in your S3 bucket or Cloud Files container.
-With just a few addidtional parameters your optimized images will be pushed to your external storage in no-time.
+With just a few additional parameters your optimized images will be pushed to your external storage in no time.

 ### Amazon S3